MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 ### Event ID 27: FileBlockExecutable

-This event is generated when Sysmon detects and blocks the creation of executable files.
+This event is generated when Sysmon detects and blocks the creation of executable files (PE format).

 ### Event ID 28: FileBlockShredding